epandurski/hydra_login2f/README.md

 # with ID=1234 would be 'user:1234'.
 SUBJECT_PREFIX=''

-# Set this to a random, long string, and keep it secret.
+# Set this to a random, long string.
+This secret is used only to sign
+# the session cookies which guide the users' experience, and therefore it
+# IS NOT of critical importance to keep this secret safe.
 SECRET_KEY='dummy-secret'

 # Set this to the name of your site, as it is known to your users.